 All the information is presented in highly legible, easy to grasp way on a monochrome 2-inch LCD monitor.

-The monitor is not touch-based, but the plastic buttons on the gadget’s sides seem to be large enough to be operated even in heavy gloves.
+The monitor is not touch-based, but the plastic buttons on the gadget’s sides are large enough to be operated even in heavy gloves.

-Of course, you can set the watch to display all the info in either metric or U.S. customary units.
+Of course, you can set the LCD to display all the info in either metric or U.S. customary units.

-My biggest complain regarding this timekeeper is its water resistance rating.
-Although the WR of 5ATM is enough to keep the watch protected in case of rain or if you decide to wash your hands in a nearby stream, I would seriously not recommend you wear it for kayaking or some other activity where you may find yourself in the water (fighting for your life): you will most probably ruin the gadget.
-Well, I hope that for the next version of the timekeeper Timex will make a new case with better waterproofing.
+My biggest complaint regarding this timekeeper is its water resistance rating.
+Although the WR of 5ATM is enough to keep the electronic components protected in case of rain or if you decide to wash your hands in a nearby creek, I would seriously not recommend you wear it for kayaking or some other activity where you may find yourself in the water (fighting for your life): you will most probably ruin the gadget.
+Well, I hope that for the next version Timex will design a new case with better waterproofing.

 Functions: Chronograph, time/date, compass, altimeter, barometer